Scalable Dynamic Mixture Model with Full Covariance for Probabilistic Traffic Forecasting

 We conduct experiments to verify the performance of the proposed model.
-The datasets we use are called \textbf{PEMS-BAY} and \textbf{METR-LA}, which are some of the most widely-used datasets in traffic forecasting \citep{li2017diffusion}.
-PEMS-BAY was collected from the California Transportation Agencies (CalTrans) Performance Measurement System (PeMS) \citep{chen2001freeway}.
-It is collected from 325 sensors installed in the Bay Area with observations of 6 months of data ranging from January 1 to May 31, 2017.
-METR-LA was collected from the highway of Los Angeles County \citep{jagadish2014big}.
+The datasets we use include two widely-used traffic speed datasets \citep{li2017diffusion,yu2017spatio, wu2019graph}, \textbf{PEMS-BAY-2017-SPEED} and \textbf{METR-LA}, and two new datasets, \textbf{PEMS-BAY-2022-FLOW} and \textbf{PEMS-BAY-2022-SPEED}\footnote{\url{https://github.com/benchoi93/PeMS-BAY-2022}}.
+PEMS-BAY-2017-SPEED, PEMS-BAY-2022-SPEED, and PEMS-BAY-2022-FLOW were collected from the California Transportation Agencies (CalTrans) Performance Measurement System (PeMS) \citep{chen2001freeway}.
+They are collected from 325 sensors installed in the Bay Area with observations of 6 months.
+PEMS-BAY-2017-SPEED uses speed data ranging from January 1st to May 31st in 2017, PEMS-BAY-2022-SPEED uses speed data ranging from January 1st to June 30th in 2022, and PEMS-BAY-2022-Flow uses flow data ranging from January 1st to June 30th in 2022.
+METR-LA was collected from the highways of Los Angeles County \citep{jagadish2014big}.
 It is collected from 207 sensors with observations of 4 months of data ranging from March 1 to June 30, 2012.
-Both datasets register the average traffic speed of sensors with a 5-min resolution.
+All datasets use a 5-min resolution for the observations.